 News and Events - regularly updated

 Upcoming Events: We hope to hold a social meet up for northern members in Lancashire in the near future, and Scotland is on our priority list.
+With Covid still around, we will re-start our social events next year when the weather makes outdoor events a possibility, until things change.

 NB - Other news relating to charge point fixes, updates, new installations etc appear here on our Charging your MG page.
 Older news is still available on our News Archive page.